-The vendor spent a little extra time with Bailey, as he figured that she was a visitor to his town.
+The vendor spent a little extra time with us, as he figured that we were a visitor to his town.
 It made for great street theater and lots of laughs.

-Across the road was Arab Street, where large spindles of meat were the center of attraction.
+Speaking of which, another great place to eat is across the road on Arab Street, where large spindles of meat were the center of attraction.

-Large groups of people standing in the streets eating the most delectable pita sandwiches.
+Large groups of people stand in the streets eating the most delectable pita sandwiches.

 Big fans of Shawarma, we made notes to return on another night.
 We walked a few more blocks, toward what looked like a street draped in Christmas lights, and there it was, the famous Jalan Alor.

-It didn’t take long for Bailey to smell out her favorite Malaysian Dish, Chow Kway Teow.
+It didn’t take long before we could smell out favorite Malaysian Dish, Chow Kway Teow.
 We pulled up three plastic stools and sat at a small square table.